emanic/calico/master/getting-started/docker/tutorials/security-using-calico-profiles-and-policy.md

 determine which subset of the policy applies to each container based on the labels applied by the profile.

-> The advantage of using this approach is that by sharing the same labels
-> across different Docker networks, we can re-use globally defined policy without
-> having to re-specify it.
+<div class="alert alert-info" role="alert"><b>Note</b>: The advantage of using this approach is that by sharing the same labels across different Docker networks, we can re-use globally defined policy without having to re-specify it.</div>

 #### b.1 Create the Docker networks